nofatclips/codecademy-python/iterating.md

 Zipping
 -------

 Now, let's say that I have two lists of strings, names and verbs, and I want to print them in random couples just for fun.
-Since the for loop only allows me to iterate over one iterable object, I would write something like:
+Since the for loop only allows me to iterate over one iterable object, I would think that the only way is to write something like:

     from random import shuffle